CommE2E/comm/docs/dev_environment.md

 ## MySQL

-The server side needs to see some config files before things can work.
+The keyserver side needs to see some config files before things can work.
 The first is a config file with MySQL details.

 ```
-cd server
+cd keyserver
 mkdir secrets
 vim secrets/db_config.json
 ```